 Matter and Energy.
 Objects.
 That is us, the world, the universe and all its life and inhabitants.
 E= mc2.
 Energy and matter are related.
 The equation tells us that energy and mass are, effectively, the same thing, and it also tells us how much energy is contained in a given mass, or vice versa.
 In other words, mass can be thought of as very tightly packed energy.
 That energy and mass are equivalent is quite an extraordinary claim and seems to go against classical laws of conservation, and also in ordinary life is counter-intuitive.
 This is not the way we see the world, ourselves or the things around us.

-Recently, in philosophy and psychology, the word “Duality” has been used in one of those interesting different ways, meaning separated, or split, rather than Both And Together, as in “Wave Particle Duality”.
+Recently, in philosophy and psychology, the word “Duality” has been used in in a way that means separated, or split, , as in Cartesian separation of body and mind, rather than Both And Together, which is ho wit is used in “Wave Particle Duality”.
 “Duality” is one of those interesting contronym words, like ‘cleave’, that have two meanings directly opposed to each other.

-In particular, the old Cartesian Split between Body and Mind is referred to as a duality, a separation of two entities.
-Their oneness, or their interrelatedness are now being well made, see for example, Bessel van der Kolk, The Body Keeps the Score.
+In the Cartesian Split between Body and Mind the duality referred to is of two entities that are distinct and separated, no matter how much or how little they have effects on each other.
+Their oneness of body-and-mind, or the interrelatedness, is now being well made, see for example, Bessel van der Kolk, The Body Keeps the Score.

 It seems to me that “duality” is a question of world view, or mindset, and so it is a question not of “thinking” but about how we think about thinking.